 Rogers hoped naming the app Tribe would encapsulate the idea of working together and not being alone.
 He said the word “tribe” connotates the fight and struggle people experience while resisting pornography.

-For now, Tribe’s primary focus is tackling pornography; however, Rogers said the long-term goal will be to help people break any addiction or bad habit and create healthy lifestyles.
+For now, Relay’s primary focus is tackling pornography; however, Rogers said the long-term goal will be to help people break any addiction or bad habit and create healthy lifestyles.

 “We’ve already had a few test users tell us Tribe is something they’ve wanted for a long time or that they’ve gotten close to slipping up but they remembered Tribe will be available soon,” he said.
 “There’s too much isolation in this world.
 What really matters is getting support and giving it to others.”